-- 1.1 The proposal is to undertake a subdivision of Section 132 Blk V Opoe SD to create one additional allotment.
-The proposal will also amalgamate proposed Lot 2 with adjoining Section 123 Blk V Opoe SD, such that no additional titles will be created as a result of the subdivision.
-The site is located within the Rural Production zone under the Operative District Plan (ODP). - 1.2 The proposed lot sizes are as follows: - Proposed Lot 1 1.833 hectares to contain the existing dwelling and associated sheds - Proposed Lot 2 61.8796ha to be amalgamated with adjoining Section 123 Blk V Opoe SD
+- 1.1 The proposal is to undertake a subdivision of Section 119 Blk V Opoe SD to create one additional allotment.
+The site is located within the Rural Production zone under the Operative District Plan (ODP). - 1.2 The proposed lot sizes are as follows: - Proposed Lot 1 5280m to contain the existing dwelling and associated sheds - Proposed Lot 2 43.5296ha balance lot to contain existing farming activities.